nvk/satoshirun/README.md

 # satoshirun
-A annual proof of reservers on Bitcoin central services
+An annual proof of reservers on Bitcoin central services

 ![](satoshirun.png)